Agenda

 2. Provide at least 1 example of how they will connect with others at the conference.

-3. Assess their sense of confidence to rate their ability to successfully interact with others online.
+3. Assess their sense of confidence to successfully interact with others online.

 Institute for Healthcare Advancement